tropicsquare/tropic01-stm32u5-usb-devkit-fw/README.md

 apt install coreutils usbutils dfu-util
 ```

-Prior to use, you have to build the FW ant then simply execute the script.
+Prior to use, you have to build the FW ant then simply execute the script and follow instructions.